ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

     let needsPassword = document.needsPassword()

-To provide a password use the `authenticate` method as follows:
+To provide a password use the `authenticatePassword` method as follows:

 |example_tag|

 .. code-block:: javascript

-    let auth = document.authenticate("abracadabra")
+    let auth = document.authenticatePassword("abracadabra")

 See the :ref:`authenticate password return values <authenticate password return values>` for what the return value means.